 Catering for meetings and functions for staff and visitors, either prepared or paid for by Queensland Health or external agencies, are within scope of A Better Choice.

 This applies to catering for:

-- meetings and forums

-- staff training courses

-- conferences, exhibitions, or symposiums

-- special events such as awards nights, official announcements, celebratory or fundraising breakfasts, lunches, or dinners.

-Food and drinks from the green category are available, actively promoted and provided.

-Drinks with added intense artificial or natural sweeteners do not dominate total drinks provided.

-Food from the red category are a limited proportion of food provided.
+- meetings and forums - staff training courses - · conferences, exhibitions, or symposiums - special events such as awards nights, official announcements, celebratory or fundraising breakfasts, lunches, or dinners. - Food and drinks from the green category are available, actively promoted and provided. - Drinks with added intense artificial or natural sweeteners do not dominate total drinks provided. - Food from the red category are a limited proportion of food provided. - Drinks from the red category are not provided.